Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: Hardness results

 Lemma~\ref{lemm:reduc-univ} directly implies the following theorem:

-\begin{theorem} Let $\mathcal C$ be a class of graphs that is closed under the graph transformation $f_1$ ($f_2$, respectively).
-If \PBID{} or \PBLD{} (\PBOLD, respectively) is NP-complete for graphs in $\mathcal C$, then it is also NP-complete for graphs in $\mathcal C$ that have diameter~$2$. \end{theorem}
+\begin{thm} Let $\mathcal C$ be a class of graphs that is closed under the graph transformation $f_1$ ($f_2$, respectively).
+If \PBID{} or \PBLD{} (\PBOLD, respectively) is NP-complete for graphs in $\mathcal C$, then it is also NP-complete for graphs in $\mathcal C$ that have diameter~$2$. \end{thm}

 Theorem~\ref{thm:reduc-univ} can be applied to the classes of split graphs (for $f_1$), interval graphs and permutation graphs (for both $f_1$ and $f_2$).
-By the results about split graphs from~\cite{F13j} and about interval and permutation graphs of Corollary~\ref{coro:perm-inter-NPc}, we have:
+By the results about split graphs from~\cite{F13j} and about interval graphs and permutation graphs of Corollary~\ref{coro:perm-inter-NPc}, we have: